igormukhin/iframely-dockerfile/README.md

 docker run -d -p 8061:8061 --name iframely iframely
 ```

-To test it, call the folling URL in a browser or `curl` it:
+To test it, call the following URL in a browser or `curl` it:

 ```
 http://localhost:8061/iframely?uri=https://www.youtube.com/watch?v=9bZkp7q19f0